chef/chef-web-docs/chef_master/source/provisioning_aws.rst

    * - ``machine``
      - **Ruby Type:** String, FalseClass, AwsInstance, AWS::EC2::Instance

-       Use to specify the name of the Amazon Web Services (AWS) instance for which this network interface is associated.
+       Use to specify the name of the Amazon Web Services (AWS) instance that this network interface is associated with.
    * - ``managed_entry_store``
      - **Ruby Type:** Chef::Provisioning::ManagedEntryStore